 As outlined in the City's Guidelines, Restoration Overlays (RO) " are applied to identify areas where active management intervention is required to restore ecological integrity.
 Restoration may take the form of habitat creation, enhancement or restoration, control of nuisance wildlife, control of invasive species, prescribed burns and/or the creation or enhancement of habitat structures (nest boxes or platforms, amphibian breeding habitat, snake hibernacula, etc.).
 This objective is supported by the City's Official Plan."

-London's Humane Urban Wildlife Conflict Policy provides direction for wildlife and identifies that: "The City is committed to upholding high standards of animal welfare, including the humane treatment of wildlife.
+London's Humane Urban Wildlife Conflict Policy provides direction for wildlife and identifies that:

+"The City is committed to upholding high standards of animal welfare, including the humane treatment of wildlife.
 The City will strive to not interfere with wildlife and their natural processes where possible; and will strive to implement proactive and preventative measures in order to promote coexistence, and to prevent potential conflicts where possible."

 The fifteen RO presented during Phase I are areas identified within the MVHF ESA (south) that require active ecological restoration and/or special management.
 The majority of these RO areas require management of invasive species and three had the potential to threaten populations of Species at Risk and/or provincially rare species and have now been addressed.

-The City has taken a pro-active approach to dealing with invasive species and the protection of Species at Risk and provincially rare species and the protection of Species at Risk and provincially rare species and the protection of Species at Risk and provincially rare species and implemented on-going control efforts of invasive vegetation within the majority of the RO since identification of the priority issues in 2013.
+The City has taken a pro-active approach to dealing with invasive species and the protection of Species at Risk and provincially rare species and implemented on-going control efforts of invasive vegetation within the majority of the RO since identification of the priority issues in 2013.
 All the top and high priority RO identified to date have been addressed and/or are now under a monitoring program.
 Each RO area from Phase I has been reviewed and a restoration/enhancement strategy was developed as part of Phase II to include management actions and priorities for implementation.
+An additional RO (RO16) was added as part of Phase II to address the informal trails/closed trails that are to receive additional efforts to enforce closure and restoration consistent with the steps listed in the Guidelines and are prioritized in this CMP.